 The Coral Reef Club, Barbados

-British Airways reopened its direct route from London Heathrow to Bridgetown, Barbados, this year, meaning you can now get to sun and surf even faster.
-But just as important as finding the right waves to ride is having the perfect spot in which to relax and unwind after a hard day on the ocean.
+Just as important as finding the right waves to ride is having the perfect spot in which to relax and unwind after a hard day on the ocean.
 Enter the Coral Reef Club, a family-run five-star luxury resort just 30 minutes from the airport and the same again from Bathsheba.
-Retire in one of the hotel’s plush private suites or cottages (be sure to splash out on a Superior Suite so you can enjoy a soak in its generous bathtub), and make time to experience a Caribbean Calm massage at the onsite spa that’ll drain all the tension bought on by the day’s exertions.
+Retire in one of the hotel’s plush private suites or cottages (be sure to splash out on a Superior Suite so you can enjoy a soak in its generous bathtub), and make time to experience a Caribbean Calm massage at the on-site spa that’ll drain all the tension bought on by the day’s exertions.
 Fancy heading out in the evening?
 Enjoy a drink at the hotel’s open-air bar before taking a wander down the coast to historic Holetown, just a 15-minute walk from the hotel and offering an array of local nightlife.